lun3x/multi_index_map/README.md

 }
 ```

+# Dependencies
+See [Cargo.toml](Cargo.toml) for information on each dependency.

 # Future work
+* Allow users to specify which hash function to use, rather than always using an FxHashMap.
-* More index kinds, `ordered_non_unique` is very useful for retrieving all elements matching the given index key.
-Potentially a vector-map style lookup table would be very quick for small tables with integer indexes.
+* Potentially a vector-map style lookup table would be very quick for small tables with integer indexes.
 * Implement [clever tricks](https://www.boost.org/doc/libs/1_36_0/libs/multi_index/doc/performance.html) used in boost::multi_index_containers to improve performance.